Overdraft Fees vs Non-Sufficient Funds (NSF) Fees: What’s the Difference?

 1. Setting Up Email and Text Alerts

-Many banks and credit unions offer email and text alerts that account holders can set up to notify them of low balances.
+Many banks and credit unions offer email and text bank alerts that account holders can set up to notify them of low balances.
 For example, an account holder could set up an alert when their checking account balance falls below a certain amount.

 With enough notice, account holders have time to transfer money into the account to cover upcoming charges or auto-debits.